rorokimdim/stash/README.md

 ## Getting Started

-Run the following command in a directory where we want to store your stash.
+Run the following command in a directory where stash should store its data.
+Your Dropbox or Google Drive folder is probably a good choice.

 ```
 stash init
 ```

-This will create a `.stash` directory and initialize its `sqlite` database.
+This will create a `.stash` directory and initializes its database.

 We will be prompted for the encryption-key (password) we wish to use for the stash.
 The key is not saved anywhere, but a salted hash (good random salt + SHA512) of the key and the salt is saved in your `.stash` directory.